Tatwi/RocketTux/README.md

 #### Graphics
 - [SuperTux2](https://supertuxproject.org/) Team for the art style and many assets.
 - [Tinyspeck](http://www.glitchthegame.com/public-domain-game-art/) for the use of artwork from Glitch.
+- [Ville Seppanen](https://opengameart.org/content/gem-jewel-diamond-glass) for the use of his gems.

 #### Sound and Music
 - Sounds: [Richard Boulanger](http://www.csounds.com/boulanger/), [Mike Koenig](https://soundcloud.com/koenig).